 Approving the proposed development will help achieve the minimum intensification targets as set out in the City's Official Plan.
-The proposed development will accommodate growth through intensification and assist in the diversification of Brampton's housing stock.
-It also protects natural heritage features while providing for public parklands needed in the community.
+The proposed development will accommodate growth through intensification.
+The proposed development will assist in the diversification of Brampton's housing stock.
 Therefore, Staff is satisfied that the proposed application conforms to the policies of the Growth Plan for the Greater Golden Horseshoe.